Memorial Day 2026 guide: Ceremonies planned across Delmarva

 Rehoboth Beach

-American Legion Post 5 will host its annual Memorial Day commemoration on Monday, May 25 from 11 a.m. to noon at the Rehoboth Beach Bandstand.
+American Legion Post 5 will host its annual Memorial Day commemoration on Monday, May 25 from 11 a.m. to noon at the Rehoboth Beach Convention Center.

 The ceremony will be led by Post 5 Commander Tom Dahl and is expected to include an invocation, Pledge of Allegiance, performances of the National Anthem and “God Bless America,” military service songs, wreath presentations and a benediction.

-Note: This article has been updated to reflect changes to events due to the weather.